Summer

-Summer is the hottest of the four temperate seasons, occurring after spring and before autumn.
-At or centred on the summer solstice, daylight hours are longest and darkness hours are shortest, with day length decreasing as the season progresses after the solstice.
+Summer or summertime is the hottest and brightest of the four temperate seasons, occurring after spring and before autumn.
+At or centred on the summer solstice, daylight hours are the longest and darkness hours are the shortest, with day length decreasing as the season progresses after the solstice.
 The earliest sunrises and latest sunsets also occur near the date of the solstice.
-The date of the beginning of summer varies according to climate, tradition, and culture.
+The date of the beginning of summer varies according to definition, climate, tradition, and culture.
 When it is summer in the Northern Hemisphere, it is winter in the Southern Hemisphere, and vice versa.

+Etymology

+The modern English summer derives from the Middle English somer, via the Old English sumor.

 Timing

-From an astronomical view, the equinoxes and solstices would be the middle of the respective seasons, but sometimes astronomical summer is defined as starting at the solstice, the time of maximal insolation, often identified with the 21st day of June or December.
-By solar reckoning, summer instead starts on May Day and the summer solstice is Midsummer.
-A variable seasonal lag means that the meteorological centre of the season, which is based on average temperature patterns, occurs several weeks after the time of maximal insolation.
+Meteorological reckoning

-The meteorological convention is to define summer as comprising the months of June, July, and August in the northern hemisphere and the months of December, January, and February in the southern hemisphere.
+The meteorological convention defines summer as comprising the months of June, July, and August in the northern hemisphere and the months of December, January, and February in the southern hemisphere.
 Under meteorological definitions, all seasons are arbitrarily set to start at the beginning of a calendar month and end at the end of a month.
 This meteorological definition of summer also aligns with the commonly viewed notion of summer as the season with the longest (and warmest) days of the year, in which daylight predominates.

 The meteorological reckoning of seasons is used in countries including Australia, New Zealand, Austria, Denmark, Russia and Japan.
 It is also used by many people in the United Kingdom and Canada.
 In Ireland, the summer months according to the national meteorological service, Met Éireann, are June, July and August.
-By the Irish calendar, summer begins on 1 May (Beltane) and ends on 31 July (Lughnasadh).

 Days continue to lengthen from equinox to solstice and summer days progressively shorten after the solstice, so meteorological summer encompasses the build-up to the longest day and a diminishing thereafter, with summer having many more hours of daylight than spring.
 Reckoning by hours of daylight alone, summer solstice marks the midpoint, not the beginning, of the seasons.
 Midsummer takes place over the shortest night of the year, which is the summer solstice, or on a nearby date that varies with tradition.

-Where a seasonal lag of half a season or more is common, reckoning based on astronomical markers is shifted half a season.
-By this method, in North America, summer is the period from the summer solstice (usually 20 or 21 June in the Northern Hemisphere) to the autumn equinox.
+A variable seasonal lag means that the meteorological midpoint of the season, which is based on average temperature patterns, occurs several weeks after the time of maximal insolation.